 What Should I Expect During an IME?

 All of your relevant medical records will be sent to the doctor doing your IME before the actual examination.
-Often the insurance company will include a letter that specifically asks the doctor to examine you for particular reasons:
+Often the insurance company will include a letter that explicitly asks the doctor to examine you for particular reasons:

 - Do they think you have incorrectly diagnosed?